reedspool/hyperscript-transpiled-experiment/README.md

 # Hyperscript but it's transpiled experiment

+NOTE: This project is defunct.
+I wanted to continue this experiment using TypeScript, so I made a [new project here](https://github.com/reedspool/hyperscript-transpiled).

 Rewriting hyperscript (hyperscript.org) from scratch and seeing if I can do it transpiled.
 This is mostly to learn about language design, not with any near hope of surpassing what hyperscript does.

 ## HTML